Superphysics Superphysics

 *It explains why people always make an effort to better themselves just as time always moves forward.
 The causal mechanism is the cycling of the Positive and Negative forces

-The instability is a sign of Nature’s inherent dynamism* and manifests as the concept of Absolute Demand of Supereconomics, which does not exist in Economics.
+The instability is a sign of Nature’s inherent dynamism*.
+In Supereconomics, this manifests as the concept of Absolute Demand mentioned in the Part 1 and does not exist in Economics.

 This demand manifests as the arbitrary motives such as profit, duty, conservation, benevolence, the force of capital, goal-in-life, etc. as part of the personal interest.
 This is different from Economics which enshrines only the profit motive as the selfish interest.